nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ## INTRODUCTION <a name="introduction"></a>

-It is hard for private tutor such as yourself to keep track of the students' information and their progress?
+Is it hard for private tutor such as yourself to keep track of the students' information and their progress?
 Fret not, we present to you our revolutionary solution for managing your tutees, the Tutee managing system (TMS).
 TMS is a **desktop application designed for private tutors managing students, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 TMS utilizes your fast typing ability to execute your management tasks faster than traditional GUI apps.

 --------------------------------------------------------------------------------------------------------------------